MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/Domains-In-Commerce.md

 For example:

-Environment ‘xyz’ has been provisioned, and two sites created- one with domain `www.fabrikam.com` and the other with domain `www.constoso.com` associated in site builder.
+Environment "xyz" has been provisioned, and two sites created- one with domain `www.fabrikam.com` and the other with domain `www.constoso.com` associated in site builder.
 Each using the blank **Path**.
 These two sites could be referenced in a web browser using the following ‘?domain’ attribute:
 - `https://xyz.commerce.dynamics.com?domain=www.fabrikam.com`
 - `https://xyz.commerce.dynamics.com?domain=www.contoso.com`